"A unique interdisciplinary study abroad program."

 The University of Rochester continues to offer a semester-long study program in Arezzo, one of the most attractive cities in central Italy.
 Rich in history and intellectual and artistic tradition, Arezzo is a modern, dynamic, and welcoming city in which your encounter with the Italian language and culture will be authentic, fulfilling, and unforgettable.

-The program opens with four days in Rome and Ostia together with Prof. Renato Perucchio studying Roman Engineering.
-This is followed by a magnificent Grand Tour of some of most spectacular archaeological sites of Roman Southern Italy.
+The program begins with a magnificent Grand Tour of some of most spectacular archaeological sites of Roman and Greek life in southern Italy.
 In Rome, we focus our attention on the public buildings erected by the Emperors: basilicas, temples, baths, theaters, and the amphitheater (the Colosseum).
-In Ostia, Pompeii, Herculaneum, Stabiae, and Baiae, moving around private houses and public spaces, visiting temples, baths, theaters, and palaestras we experience the life of a Roman city while carefully exploring its technology.
-Throughout our visits, we compare aspects of technology (and Roman life in general) in a small provincial setting (Pompeii and Herculaneum), in the imperial trade center (Ostia), and in Rome.
+In Ostia, Pompeii, Herculaneum, Stabiae, and Paestum, moving around private houses and public spaces, visiting temples, baths, theaters, and palaestras we experience the life of a Roman city while carefully exploring its technology.
+Throughout our visits, we compare aspects of technology in a small provincial setting (Pompeii and Herculaneum), in the imperial trade center (Ostia), and in the Greek ruins in Paestum.

 Click for larger image.